jurgen975/Robotics.portfolio.jeisinga/README.md

 Outside of work, I enjoys fitness, fencing, and creating 3D-printed models, alongside hands-on projects like telescope construction.

-# 1.Arvatar project
+# 1.Avatar project

-## Arvatar Project Overview
+## Avatar Project Overview

-Arvatar is an innovation initiative focused on developing a remotely controlled robotic arm.
+Avatar is an innovation initiative focused on developing a remotely controlled robotic arm.
 It is a spin-off from an earlier project that aimed to create a full rover with an integrated robotic arm.
 However, due to limited resources, the original concept was never fully completed.

 The current version of Arvatar takes a more streamlined approach by concentrating exclusively on the robotic arm.
 The design prioritizes accessibility and affordability, utilizing 3D-printed components and low-cost closed-loop stepper motors.